 - Termly review: Every Christmas I make it a priority to evaluate where I am at now, and where I want to be with my classes by the end of the term.
 This kind of self-analysis allows me to see where I’m behind and where I’m ahead and how to address those issues.
 This is really important for final-level exam classes as they must have covered the whole syllabus and have revised by the time the terminal exams come along.

-- Getting back to gym: I’ve been slacking off lately.
+- Getting back to gym: I’ve been slacking off lately (I said this back in 2017 too!).
 No excuses this time.
 I’ve got every day free for a few weeks so I’ll be up early and out for a jog before hitting the weights later in the day.

 - Clothes: I’m running out of a few things (such as shirts that actually fit me!).
 Time for a wardrobe mini-makeover so that I continue to look half-decent at work.

-- Writing my next book: My first book was quite well-received, so I’ve decided to have a go at writing my second.
-Classroom Genius: Top Teaching Tips will explore the themes of classroom management and assessment to inform learning in even greater depth and breadth than my first book.
+- Writing my next book: My first book was quite well-received, as was my second (The Power of Praise: Empowering Students Through Positive Feedback) so I’ve decided to have a go at writing another.
+Ten Techniques Every Teacher Needs to Know will explore the themes of classroom management and assessment to inform learning in even greater depth and breadth than my first book, and will build upon the fundamentals covered in one of my most popular blog posts.
 I see this as ‘downtime’ for me because I really love writing.
 Can I count this as ‘relaxation’?

 - Going back to karate: Another thing I’ve been putting off.
 Time to get a regular schedule set up.